 Also, a unique way of commuting is simply not to.
 And in the Turtle Bay East neighborhood, analysis shows that 25.1% of the residents work from home, avoiding a commute altogether.
 This may not seem like a large number, but it is a higher proportion of people working from home than is found in 98.8% of the neighborhoods in the United States.
 One thing NeighborhoodScout's research reveals is that the wealthier and/or more isolated the neighborhood, the greater the proportion of residents who choose to work from home.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Turtle Bay East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Turtle Bay East neighborhood buck this trend.
 53.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.

 Did you know that the Turtle Bay East neighborhood has more Eastern European and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.3% of this neighborhood's residents have Eastern European ancestry and 8.0% have Russian ancestry.